Welcome to the OHA Resource Library

 Annual Reporting Requirements for Horticultural Societies

-All reporting will be done online using our new reporting form which is now open for 2019 due 1Feb20.
+All reporting is submitted online using our reporting form.
 To complete your report, make sure you have a login and the appropriate access.
-This report combines the annual society report and the volunteer hours report which will help to reduce the time required and make reporting easier.
-Please use the same membership numbers you submit to OMAFRA to fill out this report.
+This report combines the annual society report and the volunteer hours report.
+It reduces the time required and makes reporting easier.